Skip to main content

 ‘Confession of Elizabeth Woolcock’.
 Read the full article published in the South Australian Register, Friday 2 January 1874, page 5

-Her short life was filled with tragedy from early childhood to death.
+Elizabeth' short life was filled with tragedy from early childhood to death.
 Abandonment, grief, pain, sexual violence and physical abuse were constant companions.
-And if she was responsible for his death, surely there was some room for compassion.
+Even if she was responsible for his death, surely there was room for compassion.
+The jury thought so.
+The judge did not.
+Did she do it?
+And if so, did the punishment fit the crime?

 Do you think Elizabeth killed Thomas Woolcock?
 If you want to find out more, the following books are available to read within the State Library, or you could search for them at your local library